lyneca/info1903/index.md

 #### Results {#results}
 There did seem to be some correlation between rainfall and crash rates, just by looking at the graph.
+However, the correlation is vague, and I decided that graphing over time wasn't going to work.

 After doing some calculations (described in Section II), I generated this pie chart:

 [![Pie chart showing more rainy crashes than dry ones][pie]][pie]

-This chart shows that there are indeed more crashes when it is raining then there are dry crashes.
+This chart shows that there are indeed more crashes when it is raining then there are dry crashes, if only slightly.
+This was pretty much what I expected, although I expected the difference to be more prominent.

 #### Further Research {#further-research}
+The obvious option for further research is to expand the amount of data analysed.
+I only examined Victorian data; you could easily expand the queries to visualise data from other states.
+I don't know what governmental data is provided overseas, but that is definitely an option for further research.

+The crash data also gave information on age and gender, which is another path of research you could take.

 ## Section II: Data Generation {#generation}
 ### Getting the data {#obtaining}
 The website had two datasets available: one for each crash, and one for each fatality.